 How to structure your session

-3. Academic Enrichment Activity 2 (20 minutes) – Switch it up to a different activity!
-Pick a different activity from the list above, or an activity of your own.
-If you’re really stuck, have your student ask your designated site staff person for more work.
+3. Enrichment Activity – Switch it up to something different!
+Pick a different activity from the drop-down list below, or an activity of your own.
+If you’re really stuck, ask your designated staff person

-4. Educational Game, video, or fun activity (10 minutes) – Do something fun but educational with the student.
-Find a video related to the topic you discussed, find a game on the School on Wheels website, or something else creative.
+4. Educational Game, video, or fun activity – Do something fun but educational with the student.
+Find a video related to the topic you discussed, play a game, or something else creative.
+This can be a great motivator to keep your student focused.

-5. Check out (5 minutes) – Review what you’ve accomplished and celebrate successes!
+5. Check out – Review what you’ve accomplished, celebrate successes, and discuss what you’ll work on next time.

 Resources & Activities